jessvanos/ab-net-zero-grid-model/README.md

 ##### *Intertie_Functions Special Notes:*

 -   *HR FIT Functions are also included in this file.
 These were used to build and analyze historical trade patterns.*

+### <ins>Map_Functions

+Functions for generating maps to show data and geographical data.

+-   *ProjectMap_bytype* : Plot a map of Alberta planning regions with projected new projects of specified plant type.

 ### <ins>other_functions